The constructive Kan-Quillen model structure: two new proofs: Preliminaries

 \begin{lemma} Let $X$ be a simplicial set. \begin{enumerate} \item Every degeneracy operator $[m] \sto [n]$ acts by a monomorphism $X_n \to X_m$. \item The latching map $L_m X \to X_m$ is a monomorphism.
 Moreover, as a subset of $X_m$, $L_m X$ is the union of the subsets $X_n$ indexed over non-identity degeneracy operators $[m] \sto [n]$. \end{enumerate} Let $A \to B$ be a monomorphism of simplicial sets. \begin{enumerate}[resume] \item For every degeneracy operator $[m] \sto [n]$, the set $A_n$ is the intersection of the subobjects $A_m$ and $B_n$ of $B_m$. \item $L_m A$ is the intersection of the subobjects $A_m$ and $L_m B$ of $B_m$. \end{enumerate} \end{lemma}

 \begin{proof} \Cref{delta-elegancy-deg-on-obj} holds since $[m] \sto [n]$ has a section.

-For \cref{delta-elegancy-latching-obj}, recall that the category $\Simp$ is an elegant Reedy category in the sense of \cite{bergner-rezk-elegant}*{Definition~3.5} and thus each span of degeneracy operators in $\Simp$ has an absolute pushout (see \cite{bergner-rezk-elegant}*{Proposition~3.8} or \cite{jt}*{Theorem~1.2.1}).
+For \cref{delta-elegancy-latching-obj}, we use the fact that every span of degeneracy operators in $\Simp$ has an absolute pushout\footnote{This means that $\Simp$ is an \emph{elegant Reedy category} in the sense of \cite{bergner-rezk-elegant}.} (\ie, one that is preserved by all functors) which is proven in \cite{jt}*{Theorem~1.2.1}.
 It follows that each latching diagram $(\bd([m] \slice \Simp_\flat))^\op \to \Set$ induced by $X$ sends pushouts in $\bd([m] \slice \Simp_\flat)$ to pullbacks, and hence the family of subsets $X_n \to X_m$ (as $[m] \sto [n]$ varies over non-identity degeneracy operators with source $[m]$) is closed under intersection.
 Thus, its union coincides with its colimit $L_m X$ in the slice over $X_m$.
 In particular, $L_m X \to X_m$ a monomorphism.

 For \cref{delta-elegancy-deg-on-mono}, we need to show that the square \begin{tikzeq*} \matrix[diagram] { |(An)| A_n & |(Bn)| B_n \\ |(Am)| A_m & |(Bm)| B_m \\ };

 \draw[->] (An) to (Bn); \draw[->] (Am) to (Bm); \draw[->] (An) to (Am); \draw[->] (Bn) to (Bm); \end{tikzeq*} is a pullback.
 Indeed, let $X$ be a set and $u \from X \to A_m$ and $v \from X \to B_n$ maps \st{} $v \dgn = i_m u$.
 Let $\face \from [n] \to [m]$ be a section of $\dgn$.
 Then, by a direct calculation, $w = u \face \from X \to A_n$ is the unique map \st{} $w \dgn = u$ and $i_n w = v$.